mientjan/seng-browser/README.md

 [MIT](./LICENSE) © MediaMonks

-## About this boilerplate
+## About this browser

-**Remove this section when cloning this boilerplate to a real project!**
+**Remove this section when cloning this browser to a real project!**

 ### Folders

-This boilerplate contains the following folders:
+This browser contains the following folders:
 * **/config** - Contains the config files for karma and webpack
 * **/coverage** - Contains the generated test code coverage, is sent to Code Climage and Coveral.io.